mohammadshad/resume-updated/README.md

-# Sherwin Dapito resume created using Angular 5
+# SHANUR RAHMAN resume created using Angular 5

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.